rubyonjets/jets/docs/_docs/install.md

 ### Ruby

-Jets uses Ruby 2.5, and code written with patch variants of it should also work.
+Jets supports Ruby 2.5 and Ruby 2.7.
+Patch variants of it should work.
+More details: [Using Different Ruby Versions]({% link _docs/extras/ruby-versions.md %}).

 ### Yarn